-If you can find a pair, expect them to cost you an arm and a leg, at least.
-From 2004, they were released to Friends and Family to celebrate Hello Kitty’s 30th anniversary.
+If you can find a pair, expect them to cost you a lot.
+In 2004 these were released to friends and family to celebrate Hello Kitty’s 30th anniversary.

 It really does not matter if you consider this pair to be Nike Presto women’s or Nike Presto mens, they are simply clean and unique Prestos.

 Nike set the bar quite high when it came to on-feet technology, illustrating ultimate comfort on every released pair.
 The main idea behind the Nike Air Presto was to empower your feet to take control of the shoe, in short.